emnify/product-docs/docs/how-tos/openvpn/integration-windows.md

 ### Create Credentials for Authentication

 Next, create a file titled e.g. **credentials.txt** in the folder _\OpenVPN\config_.
-This will contain the information to authenticate your session, either via EMnify user credentials or with an application token (recommended).
+This will contain the information to authenticate your session, either via emnify user credentials or with an application token (recommended).

 #### Authentication with User Credentials